 Since COVID-19 spreads by direct person-to-person contact, in-store product sampling carries a great amount of risk as it increases the possibility of transmission significantly.
 There seems to be growing consensus in the medical community that the virus can live for hours or even days on a surface.

-For many business owners the risk is frankly not worth it.
-Shared beauty product samples are particularly threatening to consumers health and wellbeing, especially since makeup testers are usually used near the eyes or mouth which can be entry points for different viruses, bacteria, and infections.
+For many business owners, the risk is frankly not worth it.
+Shared beauty product samples are particularly threatening to consumers' health and wellbeing, especially since makeup product testers are usually used near the eyes or mouth which can be entry points for different viruses, bacteria, and infections.

 Considering our current situation, it's definitely time to rethink in-store sampling strategies, once and for all.